xavier2dc/Poly-X-DeFi-NFT/README.md

 This repository contains the Solidity smart contracts that implement the ERC721 non-fungible token (NFT) called `Poly-X-DeFi-NFT` (published [on Ethereum](https://etherscan.io/token/0x6b0770ef27310057dc3269b67f8c725e7661518d)).
 It is simply based on [OpenZeppelin's implementation](https://wizard.openzeppelin.com/#erc721) of an ERC721 token that is mintable with auto-increment IDs, enumerable, with URI storage, and ownable.

-The initial series of 10+1 NFTs were minted during the during the Winter 2023 term of the Decentralized Finance (COMP5568) course at the Hong Kong Polytechnic University.
+The initial series of 10+1 NFTs were minted during the Winter 2023 term of the Decentralized Finance (COMP5568) course at the Hong Kong Polytechnic University.
 You can view them on OpenSea [here](https://opensea.io/collection/poly-x-defi-nft).

 Minting NFTs for each lecture was a successful way to engage students and demonstrate how NFTs work.